-The state chief ministers of the congress ruled states formed what is known as "Syndicate" and decided who should be the prime minister of India.
-This behaviour of the C. M.S.A congress ruled states was akin to the attitude if federal lords in medieval period, who assembled to select cre kings candidature.
-This power struggle between the prime-minister and tre syndicate teles led to a situation when Mrs. Gandhi the then prime-minister actively defeated the syndicate in the power struggle.
+The state chief ministers of the Congress ruled states formed what is known as "Syndicate" and decided who should be the prime minister of India.
+This behaviour of the CMs of congress ruled states was akin to the attitude of feudal lords in medieval period, who assembled to select kings candidature.
+This power struggle between the prime-minister and the syndicate led to a situation when Mrs. Gandhi the then prime-minister actively defeated the syndicate in the power struggle.
 The manipulative power politics of Mrs. Gandhi shifted power to the centre from states.
 The centre would appoint or remove the chief ministers of congress ruled states at its sweet will.
-For eachand every small issue - like expansion of cabinet, the state C.M.S would lode for approval from central leadership this was because a strong leadership with the absolute majority in parliament was ruling of centre-on such a situation the state govts became only an extended branch of central govt, so a study can be made of the institution of political parties their leadership and the power emoulution between centre and state-again an unique feature of Indian federation.
+For each and every small issue - like expansion of cabinet, the state CMs would lodge for approval from central leadership this was because a strong leadership with the absolute majority in parliament was ruling centre.
+In such a situation the state govts became only an extended branch of central govt.
+So a study can be made of the institution of political parties their leadership and the power emulation between centre and state-again unique feature of Indian federation.

-Role of Governor:
+Role of Governor :

 The situation gives an altogether different picture, where parties which are different from party at centre are ruling the states.
-Here in institution of governor becomes significant.
+Herein, institution of governor becomes significant.
 The institution of governor is unique to Indian federal structure.
 The governor is the non elected chief executive of a state.
 He is appointed and can be removed by the president of India.
-He is the representative of the central govt. and reports to the centre about the centre about the functioning of the state government.
+He is the representative of the central govt. and reports to the centre about the functioning of the state government.
 The chief minister of a state, who is elected by the majority party is the real executive.
 He is responsible to the state legislature.
 He is elected by the people of the state and is answerable to them.
-While the governor does not belong to that state, nor elected has some extra powers.
-These include recommending the imposition of president rule in a state, if he is satisfied that there is a breakdown of law and order and the government has lost majority or any such eventually if where normal functioning of the state government is not possible as per the constitutional provisions.
-In a way here is diarchy in states An elected executive and nominated executive.
+While the governor does not belong to that state, nor is elected, he has some extra powers.
+These include recommending the imposition of President's Rule in a state, if he is satisfied that there is a breakdown of law and order and the government has lost majority or any such eventuality if where normal functioning of the state government is not possible as per the constitutional provisions.
+In a way, here is diarchy in states.
+An elected executive and nominated executive.
 There have been many instances, where the governor acting as the agents of the ruling party at centre and deestablising elected state govts ruled by different political parties.
 A detailed study on the role and functioning of the governor, can go long way in understanding the state govts functioning and problems faced in the multi-party federal structure.

-Role of Central Govt.:
+Role of Central Govt. :